2016, Middle Temple

 BA (Hons) English, University of Wales, Swansea, 2003

-Diligent and personable, Miss Longworth is a category 2 prosecutor and is on the specialist panel for matters under the Proceeds of Crime Act.
-Notably, she has been led in the prosecution of a multiple defendant fraud case, Operation Maxton.
+In her criminal practice, Miss Longworth is a category 2 prosecutor and is on the specialist panel for matters under the Proceeds of Crime Act, Fraud, and Serious Crime.
+Notably, she has been led in the prosecution of a multiple defendant fraud case, Operation Maxton, the last trial of which she conducted by herself.
 Miss Longworth has appeared for the defence in a wide array of cases, including hearings in matters such as rape and murder, as well as representing clients funding their own defence in the magistrates' court.
 She has defended in trials before juries, including allegations of fraud in breach of trust.
+Without hesitation, she can stand her ground against more senior barristers.
+Recently, her abuse of process argument in a drugs conspiracy case (Operation Fullbacks) led to the proceedings against her client being stayed after she pursued an effective legal argument against an experienced prosecuting team of both leader and junior.
+She has a particular interest in youth justice and has conducted a number of legal arguments for serious offences heard in the youth court.

-Before returning to her native Manchester and coming to the Bar, Miss Longworth had a successful career in the charity sector.
+Before coming to the Bar, Miss Longworth had a successful career in the charity sector.
 She ran national campaigns on issues such as welfare rights, prison reform and education.
 This has given her significant experience of working with people from a wide range of backgrounds, particularly young people.
-As a volunteer, Miss Longworth has conducted choirs, was a trustee for a charity dealing with parental working rights, and spent a year as a youth development adviser in The Gambia with Voluntary Service Overseas.
-During her BPTC year Miss Longworth was awarded a prize for her outstanding contribution to the course.
-She was also the Middle Temple student representative on circuit, arranging a qualifying session for Bar students with the Rt Hon Sir Christopher Rose QC.
+During her BPTC year, Miss Longworth was the Middle Temple student representative on circuit, arranging a qualifying session for Bar students with the Rt Hon Sir Christopher Rose QC.

 Miss Longworth brings her previous experience in the charity sector and her commitment to her legal career into the work she does for those that she represents.
 She is committed to excellence in advocacy and is enthusiastic about helping people who have the capacity to become excellent advocates.
 Driven by this enthusiasm, she gives regular talks to students at Manchester Metropolitan University and others.